How does COVID-19 impact my subscription to Kids that Compost?

 How do I know my delivery day?

-If you live in most Columbus neighborhoods, your delivery day is Tuesday.
-If you live in Grandview, Upper Arlington or in Miranova downtown your pickup day is Wednesday.
-Please put your bucket out by 8 a.m.
+Generally, if you live in Worthington or Columbus, your delivery day is Tuesday.
+If you live at Miranova or in Grandview, Upper Arlington, Dublin, New Albany or Blacklick your pickup day is Wednesday.
+Please put your bucket out by 7 a.m. or the night before with your lid secured.
 You will receive an automatic welcome email when you sign up.
-This will also confirm your pickup day.
-If you have any questions about this, email me at firstname.lastname@example.org.
+This will confirm your pickup day but the liner note found in your bucket, when delivered, will indicate your specific confirmed day.
+If you have any questions about this, email me at email@example.com.

 I've heard that compost can smell bad.
 What can I do to avoid this?